madhavms/micromesh/README.md

-## React Microfrontend Host-Remote System with Style Isolation
+## MicroMesh Microfrontend Platform

-This is an Micro-frontend host remote system to load financial widgets implemented using React and Webpack module federation.
-Here the host application does module loading and dependency resolution of remote widget using the webpack module federation plugin.

-The host application also provides a client message bus for the widget interoperability.

-### Style Isolation:
-In this application the widget(remote application) styles are isolated from host using style injection in shadow dom where the remotes are attached.

-### Repository Management:
-This repository is a monorepo managed with lerna and yarn workspaces.

-- `hostApp` is the host application (http://localhost:3000).
-- `finWidget` is a standalone application which exposes `StockWidget` component (http://localhost:3001).
+This is an Micro-frontend platform that performs run-time discovery, integration and orchestration of independantly deployed applications bundled in micro-frontend compatible format.
+Webpack module federation plugin was used to achieve runtime loading and orchestration of modules.

 ## Application Startup